 Veteran New York Lawyers for Victims of Transportation Crashes.

 New Yorkers are fortunate to have a variety of public transportation methods available to them.
-Buses, for example, can be a convenient way to travel around the state.
-Many buses do not provide passengers with seat belts or mandate their use, however, so an accident can result in severe injury or death.
+Buses, for example, can be a convenient way to travel around the New York City and New York state.
+Many buses do not provide passengers with seat belts or mandate their use, even though an accident can result in severe injury or death.
 The number of passengers who may be carried while seated or standing inside a crowded vehicle can pose additional hazards.
-The Law Office of Michael H. Joseph, PLLC has assisted transportation crash victims and their families in New York for more than a decade.
-Our knowledgeable attorneys are dedicated to serving clients in Manhattan, the Bronx, Brooklyn, Queens, New York, Rockland, Long Island, upstate, or Staten Island, as well as the surrounding areas.
+The Law Office of Michael H. Joseph, PLLC has represented transportation crash victims and their families in New York for more than two decades decade.
+Our knowledgeable attorneys are dedicated to serving clients in Manhattan, the Bronx, Brooklyn, Queens,and Westchester, as well as the surrounding areas.
 Call (212) 858-0503 to speak with our New York City bus accidents lawyer if you have been in a bus accident in New York City or Queens, NY.

 Holding Negligent Bus Drivers Liable

 In general, buses operating in New York are considered common carriers, so they are subject to the safety provisions included in the New York Transportation Law.
 This means that a bus company that wishes to conduct business in this state must first obtain permission from the Department of Transportation to carry passengers in exchange for money.
 Common carriers are also held to a higher standard of care than other motor vehicle operators.
 Under Section 140 of the Transportation Law, they are required to provide all passengers with “safe and adequate” facilities.
 Anyone running a bus service in New York must immediately report all collisions and other accidents that occur during the course of operations to the Department of Transportation.
 Additionally, vehicles and related facilities must be made available for Department inspection.